aeternity/protocol/AENS.md

-# Aeternity Naming System
+# æternity naming system

 ## Abstract

-This document describes the first draft of the Aeternity Naming System, short AENS.
+This document describes the first draft of the æternity naming system, short AENS.